kanjamad/wdi-fundamentals-memorygame/README.md

 ## Intro to JavaScript
 will implement knowledge of booleans, conditionals, and arrays to help with the task of storing cards and creating your game's logic.

+## Functions
+For this unit's assignment, you will be adding functions to the code from the previous assignment to group together steps that perform specific tasks in our game.